 February 15, 1869 - The University of Nebraska was founded.

-1872 - The Industrial College, comprised of the School of Agriculture and the School of Engineering, was established.1887 - The Agricultural Experiment Station was founded under the Hatch Act.
+1872 - The Industrial College, composed of the School of Agriculture and the School of Engineering, was established.1887 - The Agricultural Experiment Station was founded under the Hatch Act.

 1895 - Oscar Van Pelt Stout, an Associate Professor in Civil Engineering who specialized in Irrigation Engineering, was hired by the Agricultural Experiment Station to conduct irrigation research.
-In that year he wrote the Nebraska Agricultural Experiment Station Bulletin, No. 41, entitled Water Supply in Nebraska, with extensive information on Western Nebraska and irrigation canals.
+He wrote the Nebraska Agricultural Experiment Station Bulletin, No. 41, entitled Water Supply in Nebraska, with extensive information on Western Nebraska and irrigation canals.

-He established the Farm Mechanics Department, and later, the Department of Agricultural Engineering.
+He established the Farm Mechanics Department and, later, the Department of Agricultural Engineering.
 He was the first to use the professional title of Agricultural Engineer.
-O. V. P. Stout served as Dean of Engineering from 1912-1920, with a leave of absence during WWI.For his early leadership in developing the profession of Agricultural Engineering, O. V. P. Stout was awarded the first McCormick Gold Medal, the highest award in the American Society of Agricultural Engineers (ASAE).
+Stout served as Dean of Engineering from 1912-1920, with a leave of absence during WWI.For his early leadership in developing the profession of Agricultural Engineering, Stout was awarded the first McCormick Gold Medal, the highest award in the American Society of Agricultural Engineers (ASAE).
 In the citation, he was acknowledged as the father of Agricultural Engineering.

 1905 - J. B. Davidson left to join Iowa State College to develop a program in Agricultural Engineering.

-1905 - After his graduation in 1905, Leon Wilson Chase (picture on the left) was selected to head the Farm Mechanics Department.
-He designed and supervised construction of the Farm Mechanics laboratory building which was located just east of the Plant Science Building on East Campus.
+1905 - After his graduation in 1905, Leon Wilson Chase (pictured on the left) was selected to head the Farm Mechanics Department.
+He designed and supervised construction of the Farm Mechanics laboratory building located just east of the Plant Science Building on East Campus.

-Mr. Chase earned a Masters in Science in Agricultural Engineering from Iowa State University in 1914 and developed a program of instruction consisting of four years of mechanical engineering and one year of agriculture.
-L. W. Chase was one of the founders of ASAE and served as President in 1913.
+Chase earned a master of science degree in Agricultural Engineering from Iowa State University in 1914 and developed a program of instruction consisting of four years of mechanical engineering and one year of agriculture.
+Chase was one of the founders of ASAE and served as the president in 1913.

-1908 - An Agricultural Engineering degree program in the College of Engineering was initiated and Ivan D. Wood (pictured to the right) was one of three in the first class to graduate.
-He also received the first Masters degree in Agricultural Engineering in the U.S. from the University of Nebraska in 1914 and served on the faculty as the first Extension Agricultural Engineer.
+1908 - An Agricultural Engineering degree program in the College of Engineering was initiated and Ivan D. Wood (pictured on the right) was one of three in the first class to graduate.
+He also received the first master's degree in Agricultural Engineering in the United States from the University of Nebraska in 1914 and served on the faculty as the first Extension Agricultural Engineer.

 Most of his early work was devoted to tractor operation, but he also dealt with drainage projects, construction of pit silos, and related harvesting operations.

-1908 - ASAE founded.
-J. B. Davidson served as the first President of the American Society of Agricultural Engineers upon its organization.
-J. B. Davidson received the second McCormick Gold Medal.
+Wood later became the National Extension Program Leader for the USDA in irrigation and served as the president of ASAE.
+He received the John Deere Medal in 1952 (pictured above).1908 - ASAE was founded.
+J. B. Davidson served as the first president of the American Society of Agricultural Engineers upon its organization.
+He received the second McCormick Gold Medal.

 1909 - The Industrial College was separated into the College of Agriculture and the College of Engineering.
-Three men graduated in 1909: C. K. Shedd, J. P. Burke, and L. F. Seaton.
-Shedd would later become the first engineer-in-charge of Nebraska Tractor Test.
-Seaton Hall, on the City Campus, was named for L. F. Seaton who became a University comptroller.The class of 1913-1914 and their faculty.
-Three of the men in this photo went on to become University of Nebraska department administrators: L. W. Chase (1905-20), O. W. Sjogren (1920-29), and E. E. Brackett (1929-47)
+Three men graduated in 1909: C. K. Shedd, J. P. Burke and L. F. Seaton.
+Shedd would later become the first engineer-in-charge of the Nebraska Tractor Test.
+Seaton Hall, on the City Campus, was named for L. F. Seaton, who became a university comptroller.The class of 1913-1914 and the faculty are pictured below.
+Three of the men in this photo went on to become University of Nebraska department administrators: L. W. Chase (1905-20), O. W. Sjogren (1920-29) and E. E. Brackett (1929-47).